 Transport Code of Practice

-The Disability Rights Commission issued a statutory Code of Practice Provision and use of transport vehicles (link to books.google.uk) in 2006.
+The Disability Rights Commission issued a statutory Code of Practice in 2006 Provision and use of transport vehicles: Statutory Code of Practice, Supplement to Part 3 Code of Practice (pdf, archive of Disability Rights Commission), linked off 2007 archive of DRC’s page ‘Codes of Practice’.
 This sets out in some detail how the DRC saw the transport rules working under the Disability Discrimination Act 1995 (DDA).

 Accordingly the normal rules on services to the public will generally apply to land-based transport.
 So there are rules against treating someone less favourably related to their disability (often subject to the objectivie justification defence).
 There is also a duty to make reas onable adjustments.